 If you are bored with over cooked rubbery paneer in your pulao, then give this a try.

 Paneer Biryani is a layered rice dish made in a dum style.
 This is not a one pot biryani.
-Paneer is marinated and dum cooked on a low heat to bring out the flavours of spices, herbs and basmati rice.
-So in short this is a paneer recipe where marinated paneer is layered at the bottom and then partially cooked basmati rice is layered next.
+Paneer is dum cooked on a low heat to bring out the flavours of spices, herbs and basmati rice.
+So in short this is a paneer recipe where paneer is layered at the bottom and then partially cooked basmati rice is layered next.

 The pot is sealed and cooked on a low heat.
 Try this for a vegetarian version of authentic dum biryani.